mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Write and execute aggregations that contain sub-aggregations
 There are several different sub-aggregations that we can run.
 These are just examples, and not representative of everything that could be done for sub-aggregations for this data.
 - Which state park in totality has the longest total number of minutes for State X?
-- Which state park in totality has the shortes total number of minutes for State X?
+- Which state park in totality has the shortest total number of minutes for State X?
-- Which state park in totality has the shortes total totality time for State X?
+- Which state park in totality has the shortest total totality time for State X?
 - Which state park in totality has the shortest total totality time for State X?
 - What is the average totality minutes for State X?
 - What is the average totality seconds for State X?